-The Bill and Melinda Gates Foundation - in May 2012 Spokane County United Way received a four year $700,000 grant from The Bill and Melinda Gates Foundation to support its overarching goals of reducing intergenerational poverty.
+The Bill and Melinda Gates Foundation - Building Community Philanthropy In May 2012 our United Way was one of twenty philanthropic partners in the Pacific Northwest selected to receive money from the Gates Foundation to be used to support its goals of reducing intergenerational poverty.

-The grant will be used to allocate money through community defined strategies, including education supports for children and youth, assistance in reaching self-sufficiency for families and other strategies that build stronger communities.
+The $700,000 four year grant is being used to build capacity and to support programs that are working on community defined strategies that provide education supports for children and youth, assist families in becoming self-sufficient and support other strategies that build stronger communities.
+Read press release

 Raikes Foundation - In the spring of 2012 United Way entered into a new partnership with this Seattle-based foundation to support and expand the use of the Youth Program Quality Assessment (YPQA) in Spokane County.
 This research-validated and field-tested tool is designed to evaluate the quality of youth programs and support continuous improvement practices.